tmarkec/take_a_hike/README.md

 - [Logoapp](https://logo.com/) for providing me with tools to easier generate my idea and create logo
 - [Djangoforbeginners](https://djangoforbeginners.com/) for providing useful information abut basic concepts and setup for django
 - [DEV community](https://dev.to/) for helping me to setup email with django
+- [Traversy media](https://www.traversymedia.com/) for providing me with the code for dissapering hero text

 ## Acknowledgements: